 Any specific module is offered on the condition that a minimum number of students are registered for the module, as determined by the relevant head of department and the Dean.
 Students must consult the relevant head of department in order to compile a meaningful programme, as well as on the syllabi of the modules.
 The relevant departmental postgraduate brochures must be consulted.

 A selection procedure takes place prior to admission to any programme in the GSTM Restrictions may be placed on the number of students admitted to the School.
 Postgraduate selection takes place as stipulated in the respective departmental rules. (www.up.ac.za/gstm)

 The minimum period of study for the degree is indicated at the relevant degree programme.
 Students registering for the honours degree, must complete the degree in a maximum of two years.

 - BEng degree awarded by a South African university with first-year Mathematics or accredited Washington Accord BEng degree with first-year Mathematics

 Examinations and pass requirements

-- A student registered for the honours degree must complete his or her studies within two years (full-time), or within three years (part-time) after first registration for the degree: Provided that the Dean, on recommendation of the relevant head of department, may approve a stipulated limited extension of this period.
+- G18(1) applies with the understanding that under exceptional circumstance an extension of a maximum three years may be approved: provided that the Dean, on recommendation of the relevant head of department, may approve a stipulated limited extension of this period.

 - A student must obtain at least 50% in an examination for each module where no semester or year mark is required.
 A module may only be repeated once.